-Site E is located 4.6 miles up the B Road halfway between the Hawk Inlet port facility and the 920 Mill facility (Attachment A).
+Site E is located 4.6 miles up the B Road halfway between the Hawk Inlet port facility and the 920 Mill facility.
 Approximately 95,000 cubic yards of glacial till and 270,000 cubic yards of production rock were placed at the site from 1988 to 1994.
 The glacial sediments were excavated from the 920 site during construction of the Mill facility.
 Once the sediments were naturally dewatered in the placement cells constructed at this site, production rock was placed on top of those sediments at Site E. Flows from the site are minimal because it sits on a topographic high and only receives water from direct precipitation (i.e., no run-on or groundwater input).

 Greens Creek compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface tailings facility for co-disposal is the most economical and environmentally protective solution.
-Removal of production rock from Site E for disposal at the tailings facility commenced in 2006, with the majority of the removal occurring from 2009-2011.
-Between 2006 and 2017, a total of approximately 106,600 cubic yards of material were removed from Site E. The quantity removed in 2017 was approximately 1,020 cubic yards.
+Removal of production rock from Site E for disposal at the tailings facility commenced in 2009, with the majority of the removal occurring from 2009-2011.
+Between 2009 and 2019, a total of approximately 121,800 cubic yards of material were removed from Site E. Approximately 22,300 cubic yards of material were removed from Site E during 2019.
 HGCMC plans to remove the remaining production rock from Site E for disposal in the tailings facility.

 The current water quality monitoring program associated with Site E consists of sampling six surface water sites.
 Three sites are intermittent low flow seeps around the toe of the production rock pile (sites 708, 709 and 710), and three sites are in drainages down-gradient from the pile that report to Greens Creek (sites 356, 703 and 704).
-A figure showing the monitoring locations is provided in Attachment A. There are also two sites in Greens Creek that are sampled under the Fresh Water Monitoring Program; water quality information for those site is provided in the annual FWMP report.
-Water quality graphs for the toe seeps are provided in Attachment F and water quality graphs for the down-gradient drainages are provided in Attachment G.
+A figure showing the monitoring locations is provided in Attachment A. There are also two sites in Greens Creek that are sampled under the Fresh Water Monitoring Program; water quality information for those sites is provided in the annual FWMP report.
+Water quality graphs for the toe seeps are provided in Attachment G.